karuturiruchitha/Data-analytics-from-Accenture-project-1/README.md

 -----3rd step is to find the top 5 categories--------- By using merged data find the top 5 categories by using **sumif** formulas.

------ 4th step to complete this project is to prepare the template by they mentioned template design only.
-I have uploaded the PPT
+----- 4th step to complete this project is to prepare the template by the mentioned template design only.
+I have uploaded the PPT named as ** Data Analytics template - Final PPT.pptx**
+**

+In PPT need to create insights for observation and forecast the feature outcome